h15200/notes/go.md

 "lib "github.com/repo/somedirWithHelperFile"
 )

-// then lib.someFunc() is availble
+// then lib.someFunc() is available

 in somedirWithHelperFile, make helper.go